-Fuchs dystrophy, Is it as bad as it sounds
+Fuchs Dystrophy: Is it as bad as it sounds?

 What now, I ask myself

 Last year I underwent eye cataract surgery.
 The results were amazing.
-I went from needing maximum strength vari-focal spectacles to just needing a mild prescription pair of glasses for reading and close work.
+I went from needing maximum strength vari-focal specs to just needing a mild prescription pair of glasses for reading and close work.
 Wonderful.

 Almost a year on, since my first operation, I have noticed that my sight in the left eye is not as good as it was initially.
 A recent outpatient check up at the local eye clinic revealed the reason for this, Fuchs Dystrophy.